The 38 Best IPAs in America Right Now

 “IPAs are so hot right now!”
 That sentence is so 1996.
 And 2019.
 And probably 2030, if we make it that far.
 As long as craft beer has been a thing, IPAs have dominated, bringing drinkers in flocks to their favorite beer bars, turning naysayers into beer snobs, and sending rabid collectors across state lines.

 That makes picking the best IPAs quite a task, especially in the summer: The best at any given time can be mainstays, one-offs, and everything in between.
 To keep our bead on this ever-moving target, we’ve assembled beer experts to name what they deem to be the most attention-worthy IPAs at this very moment.
-We will revisit the list in the months to come to add new beers and subtract the ones lost to time, so that you always have your finger on the proverbial IPA pulse.
 Raise a glass.
 It’s a good time to be an IPA lover.
 It always is.

 With an entrepreneurial journey that screams for a documentary down the line, the enterprising duo Beny Ashburn and Teo Hunter—owners of the Inglewood, California-based Crowns & Hops Brewing Company—continue to blaze trails.
 After numerous collaborations with breweries (J. Wakefield, Three Weavers, Beer Zombies, Full Circle) alongside its own revered creations with a mission to empower underserved communities of color and encourage inclusion, the brewery went the lupulin-forward route to honor Historically Black Colleges and Universities.
 As proud alumni (Beny reps Spelman College and Teo is a Howard Bison), hop heads can’t get enough of the well-balanced, double-dry-hopped “HBCU” Hazy IPA using Motueka, El Dorado, and Idaho 7 bursting with tropical fruit and finishing with a pillowy mouthfeel.
 It’s only right to pay homage to their home state, so the “HBCU” West Coast IPA uses the same hop trio, but stays true to style by making the citrus more accentuated along with the body crisp and effervescent with a cleaner finish.
 Both are not only solid, but the can designs are extra dope with some direct influence from celebrated Morehouse graduate Spike Lee’s classic School Daze to seal the deal.
 Get you some.